 Whilst we have evolved certain selfish traits, we have also evolved a brain that can not only be aware of those traits but can countermand them.
 There are many examples of how and when people counter their genetic dispositions.
 One that Dawkins has discussed is contraception.
 In Dawkins words: “[i]t would be hard to imagine anything more anti-Darwinian than contraception.
 Yet we do it.
 The brain is big enough to over-ride the genes in this case.”

 Whilst contraception might be a case of having your cake and eating it too, it is a good example of how people countermand their innate drives.
 By limiting the number of children people are limiting the ‘cost’ of their households in term of time and resources.

-Dawkins makes the point that the only solution to the problem of sustainability is long-term foresight, and long-term foresight is something that Darwinian natural selection does not have.
+Dawkins makes the point that the only solution to the problem of sustainability is long-term foresight.
+The problem is that long-term foresight is something that Darwinian natural selection does not have.
 Hope lies in the uniquely human capacity for foresight.
 It might seem paradoxical that people manage to have foresight given that we are products of Darwinian natural selection, which favours only short-term gain.
-The answer lies in the fact that brains follow their own rules, which are different from the rules of natural selection.
-The brain has developed with the power to make its own decisions which may not be based directly upon the ultimate Darwinian value of gene survival, but upon other more proximal values, such as hedonistic pleasure, like protected sex, or something more noble, like sustainability.
+The answer lies in the fact that brains follow their own rules.
+These rules are different from the rules of natural selection.
+The brain has developed with the power to make its own decisions which may not be based directly upon the ultimate Darwinian value of gene survival, but upon other more proximal values, such as hedonistic pleasure, like protected sex, or something nobler, like sustainability.
 We do not have to be slaves to our genetic dispositions.

 Whilst protected sex is a very sustainable pleasure, many of our pleasures are not.
 Neither is the desire to accumulate more wealth than we need.
 Only by being aware of our innate drives, and our responses to them, can we make deliberate choices that are both best for us and also for the planet – now and in the future.